 SGI ProPack for Linux will most likely come preinstalled on your SGI platform.
-If you should need to install it, be aware that you must first install the SGI Advanced Linux Environment 2.1 CDs, then the SGI ProPack v2.2.1 Open/Free Source Software (CD1), and finally, the SGI ProPack v2.2.1 Proprietary Software (CD2).
+If you should need to install it, be aware that you must first install the SGI Advanced Linux Environment 2.1.1 CDs, then the SGI ProPack v2.3 Open/Free Source Software (CD1).
+The SGI ProPack v2.3 Open/Free Source Software CD will then requre the SGI ProPack v2.3 Proprietary Software (CD2).
 Installation is described in Chapter 2, "Software Planning and Installation".

-Note: There is no Updates CD for the v2.2.1 release.
-All updates have been folded back into the SGI Advanced Linux Environment 2.1.
-CDs and the SGI ProPack v2.2.1 CDs.
-Updates since the v2.2 release are available on the SGI Propack v2.2.1 CDs.
+Note: There is no Updates CD for the v2.3 release.
+All updates have been folded back into the SGI Advanced Linux Environment 2.1.1 CDs.